lettucemode/brendanhouse/README.md

 You'll need to install and configure [Amplify CLI](https://docs.amplify.aws/cli) to pull down all the backend config so the frontend can connect and talk to the infrastructure.
 Contact me (lettucemode) for access to the AWS account.

-To deploy, push to `main` and wait for CI/CD to finish.
+To deploy, push or merge to `main` to trigger CI/CD.